-Although the literal translation of Non Nước is “Water Mountain,” the true meaning of the term describes a place where a scenic mountain landscape is mirrored by an equally appealing water spot, such as a river or beach.
-Da Nang’s Non Nước Beach, which is regarded as one of the most stunning beaches globally, is an example of such a place.
-Additionally, the ancient Non Nước Pagoda near the Cau River in Hanoi has been renowned for centuries as a serene and scenic spiritual center.
+Although “Non Nước” literally translates to “Water Mountain,” the term truly describes a place where a scenic mountain landscape reflects an equally beautiful body of water, like a river or beach.
+Da Nang’s Non Nước Beach, considered one of the world’s most stunning beaches, exemplifies this harmony.
+Similarly, for centuries devotees have celebrated the ancient Non Nước Pagoda near the Cau River in Hanoi as a serene and picturesque spiritual center.

 Almost as ancient as that famous Pagoda in Thang Long and way before Da Nang was an important trade centre, there was the Non Nước Pagoda of Ninh Binh.
 Not far from the city center, the Pagoda lies at the foot of a large limestone outcrop at the conjunction of the iconic Day and Van Rivers.